-Note: Texas Medicaid managed care organizations (MCOs) must provide all medically necessary, Medicaid-covered services to eligible clients.
-Administrative procedures such as prior authorization, pre-certification, referrals, and claims/encounter data filing may differ from traditional Medicaid (fee-for-service) and from MCO to MCO.
-Providers should contact the client's specific MCO for details.
+Note: Texas Medicaid managed care organizations (MCOs) must provide all medically necessary, Medicaid-covered services to Medicaid members who are enrolled in their MCO.
+Administrative procedures, such as prior authorization, precertification, referrals, and claims and encounter data filing, may differ from traditional Medicaid (fee-for-service) and from MCO to MCO.
+Providers should contact the member’s specific MCO for details.

 Reminder: The Texas Medicaid & Healthcare Partnership (TMHP) Provider Enrollment and Management System (PEMS) became operational on December 13, 2021.

 Provider enrollment functions are available through PEMS, and providers must use this new system to enroll in Texas Medicaid.

 The new system is the single tool for provider enrollment, reenrollment, revalidation, change of ownership, and maintenance requests (maintaining and updating provider enrollment record information).

 Effective December 13, 2021, enrollment in Texas Medicaid is now done through PEMS:

 - PEMS has replaced Provider Enrollment on the Portal (PEP) and the Provider Information Management System (PIMS).
 PEP and PIMS are no longer available.

 - Paper applications for Texas Medicaid provider enrollment have been eliminated.

 - Providers must have access to the internet to utilize PEMS and use up-to-date internet browsers for optimum performance of the PEMS portal.
 Use Google Chrome or Microsoft Edge to reduce compatibility issues.